Skip to main content

 Rule 901:10-5-02 | Right to enter property for investigations and inspections.

-(1) The director at reasonable times has the authority to enter the premises of an applicant for permit or the permit premises to make investigations and inspections including, but not limited to, the sampling of discharges and the inspection of discharge monitoring equipment, or to otherwise execute duties that are necessary for the administration and enforcement of this chapter.
+(1) The director, at reasonable times, has the authority to enter on any public or private property, real or personal, to conduct investigations in response to complaints or upon receiving notification of alleged violations to Chapter 903. of the Revised Code and any rules adopted thereunder, any terms or conditions of any permit to install or permit to operate issued under this chapter, or any certificate issued under this chapter.
+Investigations may include, but are not limited to, the sampling of discharges and the inspection of discharge monitoring equipment, or to otherwise execute duties that are necessary for the administration and enforcement of this chapter.

-(2) The director at reasonable times may examine and copy any records pertaining to discharges that are subject to rule or any records that are required to be maintained by the terms and conditions of a permit.
+(2) The director at reasonable times may examine and copy any records pertaining to discharges that are subject to rule or any records that are required to be maintained by the terms and conditions of any permit or certificate.

-(3) If refused entry, the director may apply for and the court of common pleas having jurisdiction may issue an appropriate warrant.
+(3) If refused entry, the director may apply to a court of competent jurisdiction for the appropriate warrant.

-(4) Any person to whom a permit has been issued is prohibited from refusing entry to the director or purposely hindering the director in the exercise of any authority granted as described in this rule.
+(4) Any person to whom a permit or certificate has been issued under this chapter is prohibited from refusing entry to the director or purposely hinder or thwart the director in the exercise of any authority granted as described in this rule.

 (1) Biosecurity refers to the policies and measures taken for protecting the food supply and agricultural resources from contamination.

-(2) Upon entering the property of a facility, the inspector or investigator shall identify himself or herself with proper identification to prove that he or she is an agent of the Ohio department of agriculture.
+(2) Upon entering the property of a concentrated animal feeding facility, director's representative shall identify himself or herself with proper identification to prove that he or she is an agent of the Ohio department of agriculture.

-(3) If an inspection is conducted prior to the application for a permit under this chapter, the inspector or investigator shall notify the owner or operator in advance.
-The purpose of the notice is to inform the owner or operator of an inspection so that the inspector or investigator may be informed of the facility biosecurity procedures, if any.
-The director has the authority to authorize unannounced inspections or follow-up inspections of a facility as deemed necessary.
+(3) If an inspection is conducted prior to the application for a permit under this chapter, the director will notify the owner or operator in advance.
+The purpose of the notice is to inform the owner or operator of an inspection so that the director may be informed of the facility's biosecurity procedures, if any.
+The director has the authority to conduct inspections or follow-up inspections of a facility in accordance with this rule.

-(4) If an owner or operator wants the Ohio department of agriculture to comply with its biosecurity plan, the owner or operator must submit its plan with the application for the permit to operate.
+(4) If an owner or operator wants the Ohio department of agriculture to comply with its biosecurity plan, the owner or operator may submit its plan with the permit to operate application.
 If not, the department will act in accordance with its biosecurity policy.

 Supplemental Information